 The Lausanne Branch of the Ludwig Institute has made groundbreaking contributions to fundamental and translational immunology as well as cancer immunotherapy.
 Investigators at the Lausanne Branch and CePO worked together for decades to bring innovation to cancer patients, testing the first cancer vaccines and developing novel immune assays to advance clinical discovery.
 Investigators from CePO developed innovative cancer treatments such as the isolated limb perfusion and internationally adopted chemo-radiotherapy combinations for head-and-neck cancer and brain tumors.

-Continuing this tradition of excellence, the Department today is engaged in fundamental and clinical discovery as well as developing breakthrough T cell immunotherapies, dendritic cell vaccines and FLASH radiation for solid tumors.
+Continuing this tradition of excellence, today the department is engaged in fundamental and clinical discovery as well as developing breakthrough T cell immunotherapies, dendritic cell vaccines and FLASH radiation for solid tumors.

 The Department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
 Its ultimate goal is to drive discovery to develop transformative care for cancer patients.

-Eighteen distinct research laboratories make up the Department's research community.
-These include seventeen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an integrated discovery and development group of six research teams in the Ludwig Lausanne Branch.
+Twenty-two distinct research laboratories make up the Department's research community.
+These include fifteen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an integrated discovery and development collective of seven research groups in the Ludwig Lausanne Branch.

 The Department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).